SimoneSartoni/SimoneSartoni/README.md

 If you want to look at them, please get in touch with me.

+They are about
-Some are about generating articles or commercial product descriptions combining many external services (OpenAI, MerchantWords and so on), and others are about Diffusion models and OpenCV to manage images.
-The last one is about evaluating the quality of a text using 12 different KPIs.
+* Generating articles or commercial product descriptions combining many external services (OpenAI, MerchantWords and so on)
+* Diffusion models and OpenCV to manage images
+* Evaluating the quality of a text using 12 different KPIs.

 #![]()
-Here some informations about me:
+Here some information about me:

 * 👨‍💻   2 years experience in Natural Language Processing, managing R&D projects about journalism and automatic content generation